prof-rossetti/intro-to-python/notes/clis/conda.md

 # conda deactivate
 ```

-Once activating the environment, you should be able to detect and use its installations of Python and Pip:
+After activating the environment, you should be able to detect and use its installations of Python and Pip:

 ```sh
 which python #> /anaconda3/envs/my-first-env/bin/python